 After a gestation period of approximately 63 days, the young are born in late April to early June.
 Litter size varies from two to ten young, with the average being six to seven.
 The young are born sightless and covered with fur that already has the tell-tale markings of the adult striped skunk.

 The female is protective of her young, even carrying them around in her mouth.
 After four weeks, the young open their eyes.
 Weaning occurs from six to eight weeks of age.
 The female raises the young, and it is not uncommon to see the family out feeding on a summer night.
 The young leave home in the fall or the following spring to breed and raise a family of their own.
 The female skunk becomes sexually mature at the age of one year.

 The striped skunk is an omnivore, eating both plants and animals.
 It is an opportunist by nature, depending on the season and food availability.
 Its diet includes insects, beetles, crickets, grasshoppers, small mammals, birds, eggs, vegetation, and garbage.
 The striped skunk's willingness to eat garbage has allowed it to spread into towns and cities and it is even known to eat unattended dog and cat food

 The skunk forages at night aggressively searching out food guided by its strong sense of smell.
 It spends much of its time digging for insects and burrowing animals.

 The striped skunk population in Vermont is monitored through regulated hunting and trapping seasons.
-Skunks are protected from being over harvested by closed hunting and trapping seasons that run from October through the end of December.
+There is no closed season for hunting skunks but the trapping season is open for approximately two months, running from late October through the end of December.